arvindang/threejs_demo/README.md

 ## What You Can Do Now:

 ### 1. **Upload 3D Models**
-- Drag GLB or GLTF files to the left drawer
+- Drag 3D model files to the left drawer: **GLB, GLTF, FBX, OBJ, PLY, STL**
 - Try the sample gearbox model that loads automatically
 - Click on parts to focus and isolate them
 - Use explode and slice controls